claus-codes/tutorials/README.md

 ### Summary
 - [Variables](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Variables) are containers for values defined with the [`let`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let) keyword.
 - [Assignment `=` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Assignment) is used to assign a value to a variable.
+- [`undefined`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/undefined) is a primitive value that means no value has been assigned.
 - [`const` keyword](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) is used to define constant values which cannot be changed.
-- [`NaN` value](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NaN) is the result from mathematical operations with values that are *Not a Number*.
 - [Remainder `%` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Remainder) returns the remainder left over from a division.
 - [Exponentiation `**` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Exponentiation) returns the result of raising a number to the power of another number.
 - [Operator precedence](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence) is a concept from classic mathematics about the order in which calculations should be evaluated.
+- [`NaN`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NaN) is a value that is produced as the result from mathematical operations with values that are not `Number` types.
  - [Template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) make it easy to construct complex `String` values.

 ### Useful things